Bassadin/Bassadin/README.md

 Find more information about me on [my website](https://bassadin.de/).

 Currently:
-- About to finish my bacherlor's degree the start of next year :D
+- About to finish my bachelor's degree the start of next year :D
 - Playing around using Three.js with L-Systems and WebXR again
 - Watching my GitLab CI/CD pipelines in hypnotized awe